 1. Use Consistent Design Patterns

-When users recognize familiar design experiences, they don’t need to make efforts to familiarize themselves with new design patterns to understand the experience.
+When users recognize familiar design experiences, they don’t need to expend additional mental resources familiarizing themselves with new design patterns—that is, no learning curve to climb over.
 Consistent design helps users predict what will happen next and navigate with ease.
-For example, placing navigation bars in expected locations or using common icons can make designs more intuitive and user-friendly.
+This builds trust and stickiness across your digital product.
+For example, placing navigation bars in expected locations or using common icons can make designs more intuitive and feel natural to users.

 2. Leverage Visual Hierarchy

-We are all well aware of the limitations of the working memory of any average individual—users can only hold a small amount of information at a time.
+We are all well aware of the limitations of the working memory of any average individual.
+Users can only hold a small amount of information at a time, especially in the era of micro-content.
 Respecting this limitation, designers should avoid overloading users with too many details on an interface or options when trying to complete an action.
-Moreover, content should be presented throughout an experience in digestible chunks as it helps prevent cognitive overload, making information easier to process for all cohorts of users.
+Moreover, content should be presented throughout an experience in digestible chunks as it helps prevent cognitive overload, making mental processing easier for all cohorts of users.

 One of the goals of good product design should be to support germane cognitive load by reinforcing learning and understanding.
-Providing clear instructions through progressive disclosure and offering helpful feedback across all user journeys can enhance the learning experience without overwhelming the user.
-And how can one do that?
+Progressive disclosure, thus, applies to instructional design too.
+Providing clear, step-by-step instructions at all times and offering helpful feedback across all user journeys can enhance the learning experience without making users feel overwhelmed.
 Techniques like chunking, where information is broken into smaller units, or dual coding, where both text and images are used, can improve comprehension and retention.
-Applying these principles in design ensures that the content is presented in a way that reduces unnecessary cognitive load, making it easier for users to process information effectively.
+Applying these principles in instructional design ensures that the content is presented in a way that reduces extraneous cognitive load, making it easier for users to process information effectively.